mclarkson/obdi/doc/Obdi_Core_Centos_7_Installation.md

 To start obdi:

 ```
-service obdi start
+systemctl start obdi
-service obdi-worker start
+systemctl start obdi-worker
 ```

-If you installed Centos 6 in Amazon, as shown at the top of this page, then you will probably need to open the HTTPS port 443 in the AWS EC2 security group using the Amazon AWS management console, and also in the Centos 6 virtual machine like so:
+If you installed Centos 7 in Amazon, as shown at the top of this page, then you will probably need to open the HTTPS port 443 in the AWS EC2 security group using the Amazon AWS management console, and also in the Centos 7 virtual machine like so:

 ```
-# -- IF THIS IS AN AMAZON INSTANCE USING OFFICIAL CENTOS 6 --
+# -- IF THIS IS AN AMAZON INSTANCE USING OFFICIAL CENTOS 7 --

 # Get the line number of the last item in the INPUT chain, minus 1
 num=$(iptables -L INPUT --line-numbers | tail -1 | awk '{print $1-1}')